West Hartford Wayfinding Signage Project

 Fabrication & Installation: To Be Determined

-At its September 13th Meeting, the West Hartford Town Council allocated American Rescue Plan Act (ARPA) funds totaling $500,000 to support: the consultant fee, program design and development, fabrication and installation of this project.
+At its September 13, 2022 meeting, the West Hartford Town Council allocated American Rescue Plan Act (ARPA) funds totaling $500,000 to support: the consultant fee, program design and development, fabrication and installation of this project.